 There is good reason why Popeye got stronger when he ate spinach.
 This leafy green is loaded with iron as well as many other essential nutrients.
 As one of the top vegetable sources of iron, spinach is delicious raw or cooked.
 When you cook it, you tend to end up eating more since it cooks down so much, which means even more iron per spoonful.

 When it comes to sardines nutrition, these little fish are probably best known for their high concentration of omega-3 fatty acids and vitamin D, but they’re also a significant source of heme iron.
 It’s easy to find canned sardines for a very affordable price in most grocery stores.
 Try adding them to sauces, salads and pasta dishes.

 ½ cup: 1.8 milligrams (10 percent DV)

 Black beans are high in iron as well as protein and fiber.
-Black beans provide “time-released” energy in the form of starches, making them an excellent carbohydrate source for anyone who has a form of resistance to insulin (the blood sugar-lowering hormone) like those who are prediabetic or who have diabetes.
+Black beans provide “time-released” energy in the form of starches, making them an excellent carbohydrate source for anyone who has prediabetes, diabetes or insulin resistance.

 1 ounce: 1.1 milligrams (6.1 percent DV)